-- Acknowledge different comfort levels.
+- Tie it to food!
+College students (like everyone) love free food. - Acknowledge different comfort levels.
 Students will have different experience and exposure with death and dying.
 Make it okay for students to feel their feelings.
 Remember, silence is a valid form of participation. - Use technology or instant voting to get a sense of how experienced students are with terms, like advanced care planning or health care proxy, and how many people have already selected a health care proxy.
 AV set up to be able to show videos. - Get familiar with state terminology (proxy vs. agent, for example) - Use storytelling to get the conversation flowing.
 Ask students to break into pairs and share a story of an experience of death in their own lives, or who they would chose as their health care proxy. - Let 20 somethings be 20 somethings!
-If the questions on the Conversation Starter Guide aren't resonating with the audience, then broaden the questions so they're more relatable and general. - Bring materials.
-The TCP Conversation Starter Guide or copies of your state's health care proxy forms are useful tools.
+If the questions on the Conversation Starter Kit aren't resonating with the audience, then broaden the questions so they're more relatable and general. - Bring materials.
+The TCP Conversation Starter Kit or copies of your state's health care proxy forms are useful tools.